-Multicast Protocols Feature Guide
+Multicast Protocols User Guide

 Multicast allows an IP network to support more than just the unicast model of data delivery that prevailed in the early stages of the Internet.
 Multicast provides an efficient method for delivering traffic flows that can be characterized as one-to-many or many-to-many.